ZZ0R0/Web_shell_PHP/README.md

 # Web_shell_PHP

-a simple web shell in php
+A simple web shell in PHP

 Capabilities :